BetterWorks and CEO sued by ex-employee for alleged sexually suggestive assault

 Warner Music Group buys concert discovery service Songkick

 Beatrice Kim is suing her former employer BetterWorks and its CEO Kris Duggan for allegedly assaulting her in a sexual manner during a company retreat.
-The lawsuit also implicates thehe performance management software startup, regional VP Matt Hart, and VP of People Operations Tamara Cooksey for allowing sexual harassment in the workplace and not taking action against Duggan after the alleged assault was reported to the company.
+The lawsuit also implicates the performance management software startup, regional VP Matt Hart, and VP of People Operations Tamara Cooksey for allowing sexual harassment in the workplace and not taking action against Duggan after the alleged assault was reported to the company.

 Kim is suing over sexual harassment and discrimination, assault, and battery, demanding a jury trial.
 Kim’s lawyer Conor D. Mack of Arena Hoffman LLP told TechCrunch,